-The electrical engineering program, accredited by the Engineering Accreditation Commission of ABET (Accreditation Board for Engineering and Technology, Inc.), spans the disciplines of electronics, computers, circuits, electromagnetic fields, power systems, controls, communications, signal processing, and solid state materials and devices.
+The electrical engineering program, accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org, spans the disciplines of electronics, computers, circuits, electromagnetic fields, power systems, controls, communications, signal processing, and solid state materials and devices.
 The degree requires a minimum of 131 credit hours which include 33 credit hours associated with the UNLV's General Education Core.
 Graduates of the program will receive a Bachelor of Science in Engineering with Major in Electrical Engineering.

 Electrical Engineering Program Educational Objectives

-- The graduate can be admitted to and successfully complete a graduate program in electrical engineering.
+- can be admitted to and successfully progress through a post graduate program in Electrical Engineering or related program.

 Electrical Engineering Program Goals